• Blog Index

 Blackening Seasoning

-• 1 tsp Everglades Fish and Chicken Seasoning
+• 1 teaspoon Everglades Fish and Chicken Seasoning

-• 1 tsp Old Bay or any seafood seasoning
+• 1 teaspoon Old Bay or any seafood seasoning

 • black pepper to taste